projectcalico/calico/master/networking/migrate-pools.md

 #### IP pools and cluster CIDRs

-{{site.prodname}} supports changing IP pools for pods if the IP pool you are changing to is within the same cluster CIDR.
-Although it is technically feasible to change a pod to an IP pool outside the cluster CIDR, we do not recommend it; this requires restarting components (affecting application availability), and if you change to a CIDR range that doesn’t include the already-assigned value, existing pods will lose connectivity.
+{{site.prodname}} supports using multiple disjoint IP pool CIDRs within the cluster.
+However, Kubernetes expects that all pods have addresses within the same cluster CIDR.
+This means that although it is technically feasible to create an IP pool outside of the cluster CIDR, we do not recommend it.
+Pods allocated addresses outside of the Kubernetes cluster CIDR will lose network connectivity.

 ### Before you begin...